 5.1 In addition to the provisions stated in paragraph 3.1 above, the User shall – provided that the User does not use the Service as a consumer – inform iZettle of the addresses of all their offices and places of business, all trade names used, and a complete description of the products and services provided by the User.
 If such information changes, the User agrees to promptly notify iZettle of such changes by updating the User’s Account.
 If any information is inaccurate or incomplete, iZettle has the right to terminate the Account and cancel the User’s access to the Service.

-5.2 The User shall at all times comply with applicable law and shall, upon iZettle’s request, provide such reasonable assistance which is necessary in order for iZettle to comply with applicable law, rules issued by iZettle’s designated bank or the Networks and other obligations imposed on iZettle.
+5.2 The User shall at all times comply with applicable law and shall, upon iZettle’s request, provide such reasonable assistance which is necessary in order for iZettle to comply with applicable law, rules issued by the Acquirers or the Card Schemes and other obligations imposed on iZettle.
 The User further agrees to abide by any guidelines related to the Service provided by iZettle from time to time.

-5.3 The User shall indemnify iZettle from any and all claims raised by a third party against iZettle resulting from the User’s use of the Service in breach of the Terms, applicable laws or regulations, or the rules issued or otherwise applied by iZettle’s designated bank or the Networks.
+5.3 The User shall indemnify iZettle from any and all claims raised by a third party against iZettle resulting from the User’s use of the Service in breach of this Agreement, applicable laws or regulations, or the rules issued or otherwise applied by the Acquirers or the Card Schemes.